Capital Expenditure

 Accountants expense assets onto the income statement via depreciation.
 There is a wide range of depreciation methods that can be used (straight line, declining balance, etc.) based on the preference of the management team.

 Over the life of an asset, total depreciation will be equal to the net capital expenditure.
-This means if a company regularly has more CapEx than depreciation, its asset base is growing.
+If a company regularly has more CapEx than depreciation, its asset base is growing.

 Here is a guideline to see if a company is growing or shrinking (over time):